UPDATE (May 2016): Learning To Live Out Loud: A Memoir is now available as an Audible audiobook (Amazon) narrated by Piper Laurie herself!

 I learned that suppressing laughter all day long while I stayed in character was actually physically difficult.
 Even if I went to a private place like the bathroom (I had a locked private one next to some offices), I could crack and ruin the makeup by laughing.
 So I stayed controlled, and I was too tired when I got home to whoop and holler in the wee hours.

-When the cast got used to me being around, they looked a little more closely and could see I was waring very heavy makeup.
+When the cast got used to me being around, they looked a little more closely and could see I was wearing very heavy makeup.
 Later most of the actors said they knew something was up, but they never revealed that in front of me.
 And no one suspected “Fumio” was me.
 I heard that Peggy Lipton was convinced I was Isabella Rossellini.
 Jack Nance and I had a number of important scenes together, but he didn’t know it was me until weeks later, when he read the “reveal” scene in his script.

-And here’s a video of Piper Laurie talking about her Twin Peaks secret at the Fort Lauderdale International Film Festival where she was honored with the Lifetime Achievement Award.
+And here’s another video of Piper Laurie talking about her Twin Peaks secret at the Fort Lauderdale International Film Festival where she was honored with the Lifetime Achievement Award.
 You can watch the entire conversation with film historian Foster Hirsch in five parts, starting here.